 China Unveils New Visa Program To Attract 'High-End' Foreigners

-If you are a scientist, entrepreneur or a Nobel Prize laureate, you might have a future as an expatriate in China.
+If you are a scientist, entrepreneur or a Nobel laureate, you might have a future as an expatriate in China.

 The guidelines were released jointly by the State Administration of Foreign Experts Affairs, the Ministry of Foreign Affairs and the Ministry of Public Security.